Register

 | Apps and software | Web apps from Chrome Web Store, Android apps from Google Play Store, Linux apps | Almost all apps and software programs |

-| Storage Space | Cloud storage/limited local storage | Internal hard drive or SSD/cloud storage |
+| Storage space | Cloud storage/limited local storage | Internal hard drive or SSD/cloud storage |

 | Security | Built-in virus protection | Antivirus software |

-| Battery life | On average 8-12 hours | Depends on the model and how the laptops is used, typically 2-6 hours |
+| Battery life | On average 8-12 hours | Depends on the model and how the laptop is used, typically 4-8 hours |

 | Portability | Usually thin, lightweight, highly portable | Different sizes and weights, some models more portable than others |